crestenstclair/crud/README.md

 Unit tests can be executed using the `make test` command.

 For manual testing, it is recommended you `make deploy` to AWS, and get the API endpoint from the AWS console, and then use the provided postman collection to iterate on your changes.

-### Notes from the author

-This project represents a reasonable approximation of what I consider to be a toy-level production-ready golang microservice.

-Since this project is time-boxed to one week, I was forced to make a few trade-offs in quality for time sake.

-To call out a few things I would change:

-- Delegatinvg validation to the `user` package is a bit backwards and creates some awkwardness around handling requests.
-Specifically, the "UpdateUser" handler and `user.Parse`.
-What I should be doing is providing a OpenAPI schema, and then validating the request itself against that.

-- Speaking of OpenAPI, there are some excellent code generation tools that I would likely involve around request validation. [oapi-codegen](https://github.com/deepmap/oapi-codegen) is widely used and could save writing some boilerplate around requests.

-- A lot of the tests should be converted to table-based tests for readability sake, especially the tests having to do with validating lists of missing properties.

-- Test code quality could be better in general.
-There is more copy-paste than I would prefer.

-- I would like to have added a docker-compose based local DynamoDB development option, with a local smoke test running against the actual application.

-Below is the TODO list I used while developing the project:

-TODO:
-- [WONT] Set up the serverless framework for local testing, etc.
-- [DONE] Should deploy with Serverless deploy
-- [DONE] Spin up DynamoDB
-- [DONE] Enable the addition of a new user with fiels like userid, email. name, DOB, etc.
-- [DONE] Fetch user information based on UserID
-- [DONE] Modify exusting user details using UserID
-- [DONE] Remove a user record based on UserID
-- [DONE] /users (POST) to add a new user
-- [DONE] /users/ GET to retrieve details of the user
-- [DONE] PUT
-- [DONE] DELETE
-- [DONE] Error handling with descriptive error code and message
-- [TODO] Run all commands in docker container
-- [WONT] Local integration tests
-- [WONT] Add test to ensure client is working
-- [WONT] Interesting decisions section for readme
-- [DONE] Update date fields to strings instead of time objects
-- [DONE] move repo functions into own files
-- [DONE] add proper check for existing user with email
-- [DONE] Fix put request to behave a bit better

-using global state / init: https://docs.aws.amazon.com/lambda/latest/dg/golang-handler.html